microsoft/PowerToys/doc/devdocs/modules/FileExplorer/monaco/readme.md

 ## Add a new file extension to an existing language

-1. In the [`monacoSpecialLanguages.js` file](/src/modules/previewpane/MonacoPreviewHandler/monacoSpecialLanguages.js) add the following line to the `registerAdditionalLanguages` function (`oldid` is the id of the language you want to add the extension to.
+1. In the [`monacoSpecialLanguages.js` file](/src/modules/previewpane/MonacoPreviewHandler/monacoSpecialLanguages.js) add the following line to the `registerAdditionalLanguages` function (`oldId` is the id of the language you want to add the extension to.
 You can find these id's in the `monaco_languages.json` file)):

 ```javascript
 registerAdditionalLanguage("id", [".fileExtension"], "oldId", monaco)